iyzg/tsumu/README.md

 - use images when visual memory helps
 - create reverse cards for important definitions
 - test your cards before bulk creating

+## cookbook

+check out `COOKBOOK.md` for detailed recipes and workflows for common use cases.

 ## examples directory